Vertical Federated Learning: A Structured Literature Review: Research Results

 Another widely used strategy to achieve communication efficiency in VFL is the application of compression schemes to the data that is being shared among the clients. \cite{castiglia2022compressed} demonstrates efficiency of VFL improves when the data to be transmitted such as gradients of clients are compressed (using quantization or sparsification) before sharing.
-Based on this idea, Yang et al. \cite{yang2021model} proposed a method of gradient sharing and compression in VFL where only the gradients greater than a certain threshold are selected and then compressed by each of the clients before sharing in order to reduce communication bandwidth.
-Similarly, \cite{li2020efficient} proposes an efficient vertical federated learning framework with gradient prediction and double-end sparse compression, where the compression occurs at the local models to reduce training time as well as transmission cost.
+Based on this idea, \cite{yang2021model} proposed a method of gradient sharing and compression in VFL where only the gradients greater than a certain threshold are selected and then compressed by each of the clients before sharing in order to reduce communication bandwidth.
+Similarly, \cite{li2020efficient} proposed an efficient vertical federated learning framework with gradient prediction and double-end sparse compression, where the compression occurs at the local models to reduce training time as well as transmission cost.
 Compression can also be directly applied on the local data of the host clients in a way that the compressed data contains relevant information of the local data.
 Later on these compressed local data are send to and aggregated by the guest client to train the model.
-Satisfactory outcomes to this approach has been observed in some of the research works where the compression of local data by extracting relevant information is done by using unsupervised techniques like Autoencoders \cite{khan2022communication, ratadiya2020decentralized, cha2021implementing}, Feature Maps \cite{sha2021feature} and Representation Learning \cite{wu2022practical}.} \item {\textbf{Asynchronism: } Vertical federated learning setting involves collaboration of multiple clients having different features of a single data instance to train a machine learning model.
-But it is not always practical to assume that all the clients would be identical in terms of in storage, hardware, network connectivity, etc. Due to such variability among the clients there may be cases when one or more clients aren't participating in model updates at the same time typically resulting in asynchronous updates.
-Thus asynchronism can pose challenges in the proper functioning of VFL which is addresses by some of the research works in \cite{zhang2021asysqn, gu2021privacy, wei2021privacy}.
-A vertical asynchronous FL scheme was proposed \cite{zhang2021secure} incorporating a backward updating mechanism and a bi-level asynchronous parallel architecture.
-The two level parallel architecture: the inner level between active (available to share gradients) clients and the intra level within each client.
-The updates at both the levels are performed asynchronously which improves the efficiency and scalability.
-Moreover, \cite{chen2020vafl} solved vertical FL in an asynchronous manner by allowing each client to run stochastic gradient algorithms without coordination of other clients.
-Thus, temporary inactivity of any client does not pose any problem in the overall training. } \end{itemize}
+Satisfactory outcomes to this approach has been observed in some of the research works where the compression of local data by extracting relevant information is done by using unsupervised techniques like Autoencoders \citep{khan2022communication, ratadiya2020decentralized, cha2021implementing}, Feature Maps \citep{sha2021feature} and Representation Learning \citep{wu2022practical}.
+An overview of the approaches found in the studies for reducing communication overhead in VFL has been shown in Table \ref{table2}.